Guide

 Mechanism 4

-Real-time feedback into audit preparedness
+Real-time feedback on audit preparedness

 When managing many different programs, frameworks, and standards, having a holistic view of where things stand is no longer an optional output of the compliance function — it’s an expectation.
 Hyperproof can help compliance professionals meet that expectation.

-Hyperproof not only provides the ability to manage multiple evidence files and controls across multiple programs, it also provides users with real-time feedback on how prepared they are for upcoming audits through dashboards, freshness metrics and other data visualization.
+Hyperproof not only provides the ability to manage multiple evidence files and controls across multiple programs, but it also provides users with real-time feedback on how prepared they are for upcoming audits through dashboards, freshness metrics, and other data visualization.
 Additionally, a user will know and be alerted as soon as something needs to be reviewed and refreshed.